marufhossain55/tourism_client/README.md

 # live site :https://tourism-auth-2dde7.web.app

+# How to Run this Project

+- clone or Download
+- npm i
+- npm run dev

 # Features:

 - Explore: Browse through a vast collection of tourist spots from all corners of the world.
 From iconic landmarks to hidden gems, there's something for everyone.